zhc-moushang/DeepTGIN/README.md

 # DeepTGIN
-A Protein Ligand Affinity Prediction Model
+A Protein Ligand Affinity Prediction Model based on Transformer and GIN

 Environment
 python==3.8